kilianhauber/twentycrm_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+TwentyCRM is an open-source CRM with a modern, collaborative workspace for managing contacts, companies, and deals.